How Agents and Editors View Revisions

 You have worked hard to perfect your book.
 You’ve done rounds of revisions and edits and more revisions.
+Finally you’ve nabbed yoruself an agent.
+And the first step is revisions.

 Then you nab a publisher and editor.
 And the first step is revisions.